by-jp/www.byjp.me/content/photos/instagram/6po262cq2k2l2qofaggrccgfgm/index.md

 - from-instagram
 - dave
 ---
 Best.
 Present.
 Ever.
-[Dave](/tags/dave) has given me a Tesco pen with an inbuilt compass\!
+[Dave](/tags/dave) has given me a Tesco pen with an inbuilt compass!